Environment Indoor Air Quality Assessment Using Fuzzy Inference

 - Implication: Determining how each rule affects the output.

-Application of Fuzzy Inference to IAQ Assessment
+Application to IAQ Assessment

 - Real-Time Monitoring: Continuous monitoring and adjustment based on dynamic conditions.